zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 ```

 By typing this command, you're indicating that any work you've done (i.e., all
-changes you've amde to any of the files in your local copy of an assignment)
+changes you've made to any of the files in your local copy of an assignment)
 should be saved in the next step.

 **Step 2**: To actually _save_ the changes, we run the following, then press